douglascraigschmidt/CS251/assignment4/README.md

 it is strongly exception safe and properly implements all the "Rule of 5" methods.

+Also, please to create private helper methods to improve the modularity and reuse of your code.
+Moreover, please use STL algorithms whenever possible, including (but not limited to) the STL _copy()_ and _fill()_ algorithms.

 ## Reminders

 * Ensure that your name, vunetid, email address, and the honor code appear in the header comments of all files that you have altered.